-Only one day after praising the “awesome” new privacy tools included in Android 4.3 Jellybean, the Electronic Frontier Federation (EFF) watchdog has issued a full retraction.
+Only one day after praising (opens in new tab) the "awesome" new privacy tools included in Android 4.3 Jellybean, the Electronic Frontier Federation (EFF) watchdog has issued a full retraction (opens in new tab).
 It turns out one of those awesome features was included by accident.

 The setting, called "App ops" allowed users to easily control the privacy-threatening permissions that apps often try to obtain from users who download and install them.

 "Want to install Shazam without having it track your location?" the EFF wrote.
 "Easy.
 Want to install SideCar without letting it read your address book?
 Done."

 The EFF praised the App ops function as being "a huge advance in Android privacy", as well as being "overdue."